Paint Rock, Alabama

 Paint Rock is a town in Jackson County, Alabama, United States, along the Paint Rock River, and is included in the Huntsville-Decatur Combined Statistical Area.
 It was incorporated in July 1894.

-As of the 2010 census, the population of the town was 210, up from 185 in 2000.
-This was the first time in 100 years it increased in population.
+As of the 2020 census, Paint Rock had a population of 182.
 Out of 13 incorporated communities in Jackson County, it is the least populated.
 Its peak population was in 1910 when it had 534 people and was the 4th largest town in the county.

 Paint Rock is the location where the Scottsboro Boys were arrested.

 History

 Paint Rock was settled in the 1820s, and was initially known as "Camden."
 A post office was established in 1836, and a railroad depot was constructed in 1856.
 The name was changed from Camden to "Paint Rock" in 1876.

 Ray Albright (1934-2017), Tennessee state legislator and businessman, was born in Paint Rock.

 Geography

 Paint Rock is located at (34.660172, -86.328018).
 The town is situated along the Paint Rock River in a relatively narrow valley between Keel Mountain to the west and the Cumberland Plateau to the east.
 Gurley lies to the northwest, Woodville lies to the southeast, and Owens Cross Roads lies across Keel Mountain to the southwest.
 The Fern Cave National Wildlife Refuge is located along the base of the Cumberland Plateau just east of Paint Rock.
 U.S. Route 72 passes through Paint Rock, connecting the town with Scottsboro to the east and Huntsville to the west.

 According to the U.S. Census Bureau, the town has a total area of 0.4 sqmi, all land.